junxit/us-congress-bills-110/metadata.md

 - 2007-07-11 — Placed on the House Calendar, Calendar No. 85.
 - 2007-07-11 — Reported by the Committee on Transportation.
 H. Rept.
 110-229.
 - 2007-07-11 — Reported by the Committee on Transportation.
 H. Rept.
 110-229.
+- 2007-07-16 — Considered under suspension of the rules. (consideration: CR H7811-7812)
+- 2007-07-16 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+781.
+- 2007-07-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-07-16 — Ms. Johnson, E. B. moved to suspend the rules and pass the bill.
+- 2007-07-16 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H7811)
+- 2007-07-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H7811)